ethanbarry/symmetria/README.md

 duplicate work if/when `f32` versions are needed.

 Currently, this crate provides the following procedures:
-- Gaussian quadrature
+- Gaussian-Legendre quadrature of order *n*.
-- Gaussian-Lobatto-Kronrod adaptive quadrature
+- Gaussian-Lobatto-Kronrod adaptive quadrature to machine precision.
+- Lagrange interpolation
 - Batch evaluation of functions

 I hope to eventually provide all the routines found in the NSWC Library of Mathematics Subroutines,